Table of Contents

 player.Stop();

-Seeking to specific time point
+Jump to a specific time point for playback (seek)

 Use Seek(double) to jump to a specific time point for playback.

-For example, jump to 5 seconds later:
+For example, jump to play after 5 seconds:

 player.Seek(player.Time + 5);